intarchboard/draft-use-it-or-lose-it/draft-thomson-protocol-freedom.md

 Even the most superficially simple protocols can often involve more actors than is immediately apparent.
-A two-party protocol still has two ends, and even at the endpoints of an interaction, protocol elements can be passed on to other entities (machines or software components) in ways that can affect protcol operation.
+A two-party protocol still has two ends, and even at the endpoints of an interaction, protocol elements can be passed on to other entities in ways that can affect protcol operation.

-One of the key challenges in deploying new features in a protocol is ensuring compat that all actors that could influence the success of the protocol.
+One of the key challenges in deploying new features in a protocol is ensuring compatibility with all actors that could influence the outcome.

+Protocols that deploy without active measures against intermediation can accrue middleboxes that depend on certain aspects of the protocol.
 In particular, one of the consequences of an unencrypted protocol is that any element on path can interact with the protocol.
-This was originally seen as an advantage for HTTP and was what produced the notion of a transparent proxy
-{{?RFC7230}}.
-Because HTTP was specifically designed with intermediation in mind, this was not only possible, but sometimes advantageous.
+For example, HTTP recognizes the role of a transparent proxy {{?RFC7230}}.
+Because HTTP was specifically designed with intermediation in mind, transparent proxies are not only possible, but sometimes advantageous.
 Consequently, transparent proxies for HTTP are commonplace.

-Middleboxes are also protocol participants, to the degree that they are able to observe and act within the protocol.
-The degree to which a middlebox participates varies from the basic functions that a router performs to full session participation.
+Middleboxes are also protocol participants, to the degree that they are able to observe and act in ways that affect the protocol.
+The degree to which a middlebox participates varies from the basic functions that a router performs to full participation.
 For example, a SIP back-to-back user agent (B2BUA)
 {{?RFC7092}} can be very deeply involved in the SIP protocol.

 By increasing the number of different actors involved in any single protocol exchange, the number of potential implementation bugs that a deployment needs to contend with also increases.
+In particular, incompatible changes to a protocol that might be negotiated between endpoints in ignorance of the presence of a middlebox can result in a middlebox acting badly.

-This can increase the difficulty of deploying changes to a protocol considerably.
+Thus, middleboxes can increase the difficulty of deploying changes to a protocol considerably.

 # Protocol Freedom